-LASSA is an architecture practice based in London and Brussels, co-founded in 2009 by Theo Sarantoglou Lalis and Dora Sweijd.
+LASSA is an architecture practice based in London, co-founded in 2009 by Theo Sarantoglou Lalis and Dora Sweijd.
 We operate at the intersection between the fields of art, technology and social science.
 As a practice we have two main concerns.
 On one hand, the behavioural attributes of architectural form for its capacity to stimulate the corporal experience of space, to enhance socialization and the collective.
 On the other hand, are the politics of construction and a complete rethinking of building procedures.

 LASSA is strongly engaged with technology for its pivotal role in the way we collaborate, design and fabricate architecture.
 Current work includes commissions from both the public and private sectors in Europe, the Middle East and Asia.
 With experience working in 18 countries, our team has developed expertise in the delivery of projects of great sophistication with a particular control over the manufacturing process and cost.